Héctor O'Neill

-Héctor O'Neill García (born June 20, 1945) is a Puerto Rican politician.
-He was mayor of his hometown of Guaynabo.
+Héctor O'Neill García (born June 20, 1945) is a Puerto Rican politician who served as the mayor of his hometown of Guaynabo from 1993 to 2017.
 O'Neill is affiliated with the New Progressive Party (PNP) and has also served as a member of the Senate of Puerto Rico.

 Early years and studies

-Héctor O'Neill García was born on June 20, 1945 in Barrio Hato Nuevo of Guaynabo.
+Héctor O'Neill García was born on June 20, 1945, in Barrio Hato Nuevo of Guaynabo.
 His parents are Adrián O'Neill Meléndez and Heriberta García González.
 O'Neill studied his primary school at the Agustín Lizardi School in Hato Nuevo.
 He continued his studies at the Miguel Such Vocational School in Río Piedras where he graduated with a degree in car body repair and mechanics.

 Already in his 50s, he enrolled at the Interamerican University of Puerto Rico, Metropolitan Campus in Río Piedras.
 In 1999, he obtained his bachelor's degree in business administration, with a major in management.
 He was exalted to the Board of Honor due to his high GPA.